valeriofarias/WorkTimer/WorkTimer/Readme.md

 5. Open app folder and create a Windows shortcut from WorkTimer.exe file.
 6. Copy the shortcut to root folder WorkTimer
 8. Create a new file called schedulle.txt in root folder WorkTimer and add to it the data.
 Eg: `8,07/09/2017,8:00,12:00,14:00,18:00`
-9. bouble click on the shortcut WorkTimer
+9. Double click on the shortcut WorkTimer
 10. Finally access the folder report to see the results

 ### Bellow helper in Portuguese